The Last of Us Part 1 remake coming to PS5 on September 2

 “Enjoy a total overhaul of the original experience, faithfully reproduced but incorporating modernized gameplay, improved controls and expanded accessibility options.
 Plus, feel immersed with improved effects and enhanced exploration and combat.”

-In any case, a September launch lines up with previous rumours that the remake was coming in late 2022.
+In any case, the September launch lines up with previous rumours that the remake was coming in late 2022.
 Word first surfaced on the remake in April 2021 as part of a larger Bloomberg report on PlayStation’s push for more blockbuster games.

 Of course, releasing The Last of Us remake also helps PlayStation further capitalize on HBO’s live-action adaptation of the series, which is set for a 2023 release.
 The show, which stars Pedro Pascal as Joel and Bella Ramsey as Ellie, has been filming in Calgary for the past year.